Former Nigeria star Mikel retires from football

 The biggest highlights of his career came during 11 trophy-laden years at Stamford Bridge, even if it took him until his 185th game for the club to score his first goal.

-He made 249 Premier League appearances in all for the London club, adding the Europa League, two Premier Leagues, three FA Cups and the League Cup to the European crown.
+He made 249 Premier League appearances in all for the London club, adding the Europa League, two Premier Leagues, four FA Cups and two League Cups to the European crown.

 "There is a saying that 'all good things must come to an end', and for my professional football career, that day is today," said Mikel on Instagram.